GetRighhttt/GetRighhttt/README.md

 able to relay the knowledge I've gained with others as well!</p>

 - 💬 Ask me about anything!
 I'm always looking to learn as well as help if I can.
-- 📫 You can reach me via my email address: @stefanbusiness95@gmail.com, or my Twitter account!
+- 📫 You can reach me via my email address: @stefanbusiness95@gmail.com!
-- ⚡ Graduated from <b>Florida Agricultural and Mechanical University!</b>
+- ⚡ Graduated from THE <b>Florida Agricultural and Mechanical University!</b>

 <hr>